Aston Villa F.C.: Back among the elite (1974–1992)

 To the surprise of commentators and fans, Ron Saunders quit halfway through the 1981–82 season, with Villa in the quarter final of the European Cup.
 Saunders had expressed his exasperation with the board at the lack of funds available to him to strengthen the team and fell out with the chairman Ron Bendall over the terms of his contract.
 He was replaced by his softly-spoken assistant manager Tony Barton who guided the club to a 1–0 victory over Bayern Munich in the European Cup final in Rotterdam courtesy of a Peter Withe goal in the 67th minute.
 Ten minutes into the final, Villa's first choice goalkeeper, Jimmy Rimmer, was injured and young substitute keeper Nigel Spink was called into action, having only made one previous appearance in the first team.
 Spink performed superbly, keeping a clean sheet, and helping Villa become only the fourth English club to lift the European Cup.

 The following season the defence of the European Cup ended in a quarter-final defeat to Juventus, but Villa won the European Super Cup, beating Barcelona 3–1 on aggregate.
 This marked a pinnacle though and Villa's fortunes declined sharply for most of the 1980s.
 Doug Ellis returned as chairman and majority shareholder in November 1982.
-The club was saddled with significant debts and questions had been raised by the police regarding fraudulent financial activity surrounding the building of the North Stand at Villa Park from 1980-82.
+The club was saddled with significant debts and questions had been raised by the police regarding fraudulent financial activity surrounding the building of the North Stand at Villa Park from 1980 to 1982.
 The cost of the work was £1.3 million.
 An internal investigation found that £700,000 of the £1.3 million worth of bills were unaccounted for.
-A later report by accountants Deloitte found that there were "serious breaches of recommended codes of practice and poor site supervision."
+A later report by accountants Deloitte found that there were "serious breaches of recommended codes of practice and poor site supervision".
 Ellis immediately set about trying to reduce the club's overheads.
 He informed the players that they needed to take pay cuts and told the manager Tony Barton that there was a need to reduce the playing staff.
 Saunders' team was broken up and not adequately replaced, culminating in the club being relegated in 1987, just five years after Villa had been crowned European champions.